Women-Devs-SG/.github/profile/README.md

 1. Women developers based in Singapore
 2. Members of the WDS Telegram community group

-This ensures our Hacktoberfest efforts stay aligned with our mission of building a strong local women-in-tech community.
+This ensures our efforts stay aligned with our mission of building a strong local women-in-tech community.
 We thank you for your understanding!

 ### How can I join Women Devs SG as a volunteer?